Macrometacorp/docs/docs/search/patterns.md

 Range queries can be specified comparing to a number, comparing to a numeric range, as well as comparing between strings.

 When developing range queries in GDN we need not specify any Analyzers.
 This is because range queries deal with numeric values and those are not processed by Analyzers.
-Hence we first need to remove the identity analyzer which we created in Section 2.1.
-This can be achieved via the following CURL command.
+We first need to remove the identity analyzer which we created in the [Exact Value Matching](#exact-value-matching) section.
+This can be achieved via the following cURL command:

 ```bash
 curl --location --request PUT 'https://<HOST>/_fabric/Hotels/_api/search/view/sample1_view1/properties' \